 Animal ownership is among the most polarizing issues in our increasingly polarized society.

 On the one end, there are a few extremists who essentially believe that animals have no rights and exist solely to serve humans.
 On the other end, there are a few other extremists who almost feels as though the rights of people should take a back seat to the rights of animals.
 Both these positions have at least some element of validity, which contributes to the ongoing debate.
-One thing is certain: According to the Centers for Disease Control, dogs bite roughly 4.5 million people a year, and about one in five of these bites cause serious injury or death.
+One thing is certain: According to the Centers for Disease Control, dogs bite roughly 4.5 million people a year, and about one in five of these bites causes serious injury or death.

 Furthermore, according to the Insurance Information Institute, California is among the worst states in the country for dog bites, in terms of the number of claims against homeowners’ insurance policies (1,684 – 1st), average cost per claim ($44,983 – 2nd), and total value of claims (75.8 million – 1st).
 In fact, California has almost three times as many dog bite victims as the next leading state.
 What is behind the epidemic of such incidents in the Golden State?